You are Here: Home > FAQ's

 21.

-A deaf child and a mentally retarded child both have difficulty in talking.
+A deaf child and a intellectually disabled child both have difficulty in talking.
 Are these two conditions similar ?

 22.

-Can a mentally retarded child also have physical disability, visual or hearing problems ?
+Can a intellectually disabled child also have physical disability, visual or hearing problems ?

 23.